jenkinsci/build-discarder-plugin/README.md

 The build in [Specific Build Discarder](https://github.com/jenkinsci/jenkins/blob/449c5aced523a6e66fe3d6a804e5dbfd5c5c67c6/core/src/main/java/jenkins/model/SimpleGlobalBuildDiscarderStrategy.java) discards build independent of specific job discarders.

-This plugin introduces a new build discarder that will only be applicable if there's not job specific build discarder specified.
-This makes it possible to configure it with the standard log rotator have a tight retention policy.
-Then it's posssible to override the default setting by creating job specific discarders.
+This plugin introduces a new build discarder that will only be applicable if there's no job specific build discarder specified.
+This makes it possible to configure it with the standard log rotator that have a tight retention policy.
+Then it's possible to override the default setting by creating job specific discarders.

 ## Getting started